 As shown in this article’s main picture, horses and the wagons they pulled behind them were a very popular method of mail delivery in the 1800’s.
 This wasn’t an all-too-terrible way to deliver mail, as the wagons had plenty of space to hold letters and horses could easily pull them.
 However, working with a live animal isn’t always the most reliable option, and as soon as operational motor vehicles came around, the horse-and-buggy method was history.

-Before a shiny, rubber-burning Tesla pops into your head, we’re not talking about the type of electric vehicles that you’re thinking of.
+Before a shiny, rubber-burning Tesla pops into your head, we’re not talking about the type of electric vehicle that you’re thinking of.
 USPS actually started using electric-powered vehicles back in the early 1900’s.
 However, technology during that time wasn’t what it is now, and vehicles weren’t deemed as adequate replacements for horses and sleds during the winter season!
 We’ve come a long way since then, and USPS is slowly working its way back to its early electric vehicle ambitions.
 In fact, USPS recently began testing all-electric vans in central California on February 5th.
 This could be a huge step towards a sustainable future for the US Postal Service, and who knows?
-Maybe they’ll be at the top of this list if we re-do it someday.
+Maybe they’ll be at the top of this list if we redo it someday.

 Mail by Mule

 Believe it or not, USPS still uses mules to deliver mail to residents of Supai, Arizona!
-Technology and innovation has brought us planes, trains, and automobiles over the years, and as a result, this once-popular form of mail delivery has nearly been phased out.
+Technology and innovation have brought us planes, trains, and automobiles over the years, and as a result, this once-popular form of mail delivery has nearly been phased out.
 However, it’s not over until it’s over.
 The Supai route to the bottom of the Grand Canyon is the last remaining mule route in the entire country.
 Say what you will and laugh all you want, but the mule system still works like a charm down there for USPS.

 The Three-Wheeled “Mailster”